Author : Cedric Dumoulin

 Your first page look like the following picture :

-Once you have your main tiles and your layout, you need to set up your web page main entrance (i.e. : define the web page that will process the http request).
+Once you have your main components and your layout, you need to set up your web page main entrance (i.e. : define the web page that will process the http request).
 This can simply be done in a jsp file.

 Your header will contain the company logo.